jbradley2003/FCF-Calc/README.md

 ![screenshot](images/indplots.png)

-**3. Images of the plots can be manipulated and saved as a .png file (pictures are named `image.png` by default) thanks to the matplotlib navbar!**
+**3. Images of the plots can be manipulated and saved as a .png file (pictures are named `image.png` by default) thanks to the matplotlib navbar.**

 ![screenshot](images/navbar.png)